oleksii-symon-corva-ai/monorepo-poc/README.md

 StreamX monorepo example uses
 [**polylith architecture**](https://polylith.gitbook.io/polylith/)
-which is a software architecture that decouples the backend code into reusable ”LEGO bricks” that can be reused and shared
+which is a software architecture that applies functional thinking at the system scale.
+It decouples the backend code
+into reusable ”LEGO bricks”
+that can be reused and shared
 (mainly) across services while we